ammkrn/nanoda_lib/README.md

-I'm busy with some related work at the moment, but I'd eventually like to write some kind of retrospective or paper on the implementation just to show that this as a viable if not preferrable solutio for memory management in ITPs.
+I'm busy with some related work at the moment, but I'd eventually like to write some kind of retrospective or paper on the implementation just to show that this as a viable if not preferrable solution for memory management in ITPs.
 If anyone would like to help or is working on something similar please contact me.

 The executable example shows the basics of how to actually use the type checker; you can pass \